Land Use Program

 Aviation safety may preclude certain land uses near airports or air navigation installations, regardless of whether other permits have been obtained.

-NAV CANADA must assess and approve all proposals for land use near airports and air navigation infrastructure before construction begins to ensure that air navigation system safety and efficiency are not compromised by proposed land development.
+NAV CANADA must assess all proposals for land use near airports and air navigation infrastructure before construction begins to ensure that air navigation system safety and efficiency are not compromised by proposed land development.

 These proposals must be submitted to NAV CANADA using the Land Use Submission Form.